zdanman/BotcontrolPlugin/README.md

 # BotcontrolPlugin

+0.4 Notes

 BigBrotherBot - Bot Control Plugin for Insurgency

+Change Log:
+- added delay between rcon commands so as not to overload server
+- added number param to the !kbt command so you can multiple bots with one command.

 Known Anomalies:
 - EVT_CLIENT_DISCONNECT and KICK events are not getting fired for bots currently so list is simply cleared on game exit event